XC Tracer mini IV GPS

-XC Tracer III is in stock and ready to ship
+XC Tracer IV is in stock and ready to ship

 A proven and reliable flight instrument for paraglider pilots.
 Many pilots use XC Tracer for competitions and for long XC flights.
 The time-lag free indication of the climb/sink rate using beeping tones makes it much easier to find and core thermals then when using a conventional variometer.
 The XCtracer is the first instrument to successfully integrate the data streams from barometer, accelerometer and gyroscope together to give the true zero lag output, which will take your thermalling to the next level.